 These Procedures are not legislative instruments (see subsection 15(8) of the Act).

-Note: clause 40 of the Australian Public Service Commissioner's Directions 2016 provides that where the conduct of an APS employee raises concerns that relate both to effective performance and possible breaches of the Code, the Agency Head must, before making a decision to deal with a suspected breach under the formal misconduct provisions (being these Procedures), have regard to any relevant standards and guidance issued by the Australian Public Service Commissioner.
+Clause 52 of the Australian Public Service Commissioner’s Directions 2022 provides that where the conduct of an APS employee raises concerns that relate both to effective performance and possible breaches of the Code, the Agency Head must, before making a decision to deal with a suspected breach under the formal misconduct provisions (being these Procedures), have regard to any relevant standards and guidance issued by the Australian Public Service Commissioner.

 Investigations of suspected misconduct by former employees can be undertaken, but sanctions cannot be imposed on former employees.

 2.1 As soon as practicable after a suspected breach of the Code has been identified, the Electoral Commissioner or the Deputy Electoral Commissioner may deal with a suspected breach, in accordance with the Procedures, by: